secretGeek/csvz/README.md

 The `csv` files themselves should comply with [`RFC 4180`](https://github.com/secretGeek/AwesomeCSV#standards).

-(Anywhere that this spec refers to "a csv file" it means a file that complies with `RFC 4180`.) (at the very least).
+(Anywhere that this spec refers to "a csv file" it means a file that complies with `RFC 4180`.) (at the very least... other more specific csv format details will be covered in a later spec fragment).

 (Anywhere that `the csvz specification` refers to "this spec" it means `the csvz specification`.)